gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 The framework works as expected and this project is trying to make you to understand how expected it is.

 ### The main concern
-When you read the documentation provided by Spring about the [ItemReader](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#item-reader)
+When you read the documentation provided by Spring about the [ItemReader](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#item-reader) you read:
-you will read: _When the ItemReader has exhausted the items it can provide, it indicates this by returning null._
+_When the ItemReader has exhausted the items it can provide, it indicates this by returning null._
 What this impact in the Job process?
 In my case, because I don't take into account the impact of this snippet on the Job's lifecycle, a **roll back in production** was made.